- Do you like singing?

 How does it work?

-As well as enjoying a great musical education, boys are paid every three months for their attendance at services and practices.
+As well as enjoying a great musical education, girls and boys are paid every three months for their attendance at services and practices.
 The pay increases with experience and extra sums are paid for singing at weddings.

 The ‘uniform’ of cassock and surplice, together with all the music, is provided.